Introduction

 Elisabethstadt is a small town inhabited by 7,400 people in the historical region of Transylvania.
 It was founded in the Middle Ages by Transylvanian Saxons.

 The Ottoman Empire was the state of the Ottoman dynasty from about 1299 to 1922.
-The name derives from the founder of the dynasty, Osman I. The successor state of the Ottoman Empire is the Republic of Turkey.
+The name derives from the founder of the dynasty, Osman I. At its peak, the empire encompassed Asia Minor and parts of Arabia, Egypt, and the entire Balkans.
+In addition, it brought many other countries and territories in Eastern Europe, East Asia, and North Africa under its control.
+Its last capital was Constantinople (now Istanbul).
+The successor state of the Ottoman Empire is the Republic of Turkey.

 Today, people are still fleeing persecution and war for religious reasons, for example Christian and Iraqi Syrians or Shiite Muslims from predominantly Sunni areas in the Middle East.
 While the importance of religion is declining in many European countries, in other parts of the world, belonging to a particular religious group continues to be a criterion for exclusion.